michael8rown/ansible/README.md

 This is my first attempt at reproducing my NixOS experience in Arch.
 It isn't quite as flawless, but it's very close.

+### Prerequisites

+This project assumes that you have already downloaded [Arch Linux](https://archlinux.org/) and have it ready to go on a thumb drive or some other medium from which you can install it.

+It also assumes that you have a better-than-beginner understanding of disk partitioning (I prefer `cfdisk`), especially if you are planning to use the project to install Arch alongside another distribution. **I take no responsibility for loss of data.** I have not tested this project in a dual-boot situation so I cannot vouch for its reliability in that regard.

 ### Step 1: Pre-installation tasks

 The Arch iso does not ship with `git`.
 Therefore, the first task is to install it with